A straightforward process with immigration specialists at your disposal to deal with basic or complex issues with Tier 2 Sponorship Licence matters.

-A company set up in the UK that wishes to employ a non-EU overseas applicant in the UK on a Tier 2 visas must have a valid Tier 2 sponsorship licence.
+A company set up in the UK that wishes to employ a non-EU overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence.

 Employees’ passport copies